"Are we there yet, cripple?" asked a man wearing chainmail armor that jingled like a folk song.

 The man had trained to be a holy warrior.
 The priests had taught him how to harness the grace of God from within himself and channel it in service of those weaker and unable to defend themselves.
 Leon donned the armor, and his battles against the champion of darkness began.
 Wherever the black void spread, Leon was there to push it back.
 With every victory, his grace became stronger.
 Soon, he was a person who could tip the scales in a godly battle.
 That was something the dark god could not allow, and so a plan was set in motion.
 A plan that would see the champion of the dark god sacrifice himself.
 His malice and death, the final ingredients needed for the armor of hope to be altered.
 An artifact created by the Peacemaker was not something that could be influenced easily and even then not by much, but the Darkweaver never worked in broad strokes.
 Thus, the armor's base quality was altered so it would render the Peacemaker's champion useless.
 With both champions removed from the board, the game could begin again.

-Franz saw all of this, and at the same time, he always saw the approaching summit.
-The further up they went, the harder it was for Franz to breathe.
+Franz saw all of this at the same time as the approaching summit.
+The further up they went, the harder it was for him to breathe.
 Each breath of his was now yanked out of his chest.
 As the air grew thinner, the Phantom's strikes continued to rain down.
 Another flash of memories filled his mind.

 Leon had returned a bigger hero than before.
 He had defeated evil!
 Parades and banquets followed, and as the grace inside him grew smaller, the armor began to feed on everyone who had been close.
 Leon did not notice this until he tried to take the thing off the following day.
 Trying to remove a piece of it made it cling to his skin tighter.
 Leon pulled with all his might, separating the top layer of his skin in the attempt.
 The armor responded by biting down on Leon's soul and depleting his grace.
 He panicked and locked himself in his chambers.
 In the following weeks, he experimented with how he fed the armor.
 Some days he used grace, some days, he used his flesh.
 Grace was best as it could be generated again, and even though its loss was heartbreaking, his flesh wasn't something he could grow back.
 The experiments concluded, and Leon went out to meet his friends and family.
 As he spoke to them, he felt the armor begin to pull grace from every available source, so Leon kept his visits brief.
 He only wanted to see them one last time before he set out to do what he had to.
 Cracked mountain was what they called the volcano, and that was where he was going to head.
 Leaving a note not to be followed, he relinquished all of his connections and ventured into the wilderness.